 Bundling is a bit of a gray area because it is both cross-selling and upselling, but if you package similar goods together and demonstrate that it is a better value, you can undoubtedly improve sales of all the items in the bundle.

 Upselling in retail is easier when you have an eCommerce website

 Now is the year of technology, everything is online!
 You can do everything on your website even applying the upselling technique in retail.
 Especially, it also automatically, you don’t have to worry about anything.
 Such as the fear of salesman when talking with the customers, or forgetting the information about the products.

 You even can connect them again through email automation and manage them through customers relationship management (CRM).
-Furthermore, what you usually not do at the offline store is connecting and communicating with the customers after buying.
+Furthermore, what you usually do not do at the offline store is connect and communicate with the customers after buying.
 Now, it is totally easy to do that!
 All you need to do is use customers service management software.

 If you have any questions or problems about this blog, please leave a comment so we can solve them for you.